What does it take to lose weight and keep it off when you’re addicted to junk food?

 Dr. Joel Fuhrman is closer to a very clean diet similar to Chef A.J. with lots of greens and beans but without the starches like sweet potatoes and whole grains I found it hard to feel satiated.
 A lot of people do really well on his program too.

 Camp 2: mainstream meat-based traditional Standard American Diet

 Paleo and Ancestral diets, high in animal foods and veggies with almost no fruit and avoiding all starches including potatoes, yams squash, and whole grains.

 Dr. Kelly Brogan is not a food addiction expert but her ancestral diet might be the right approach if you are mildly addicted to processed foods.
 She understands blood sugar problems and thyroid problems but has never been a food addict herself you might have to take out some of the trigger foods she recommends.

-The Food Addiction Center outlines this type of approach clearly and outlines the different levels of addiction and has great resources about the distinctions between emotional eating, binge eating, eating disorders and food addiction.
+The Food Addiction Center outlines a Standard American Diet (SAD)approach clearly and outlines the different levels of addiction and has great resources about the distinctions between emotional eating, binge eating, eating disorders and food addiction.
 This approach works wonders for some people.

 Bright Lines Eating Bootcamp bridges the gap between both these approaches with options for mainstream SAD diet or whole foods plant-based. omits sugar, and flour and weighs portions.

 Ultimately, you have to decide what approach is right for you.
 Read up, learn what is happening to your brain, get support, and make a plan.